Char2sGu/nest-mikro-crud/README.md

 | isnull   | Is Null               |
 | notnull  | Not Null              |

-## Exclude Fields from the Response
+## Excluding Fields from the Response

 See MikroORM's [docs](https://mikro-orm.io/docs/serializing/#hidden-properties)